 Water-laden treats like watermelon and cucumbers are some of my chickens’ favorite summer treats.
 Don’t be concerned if their feed intake goes down, and they drink more water and seem more interested in chilled fruit and veggies than feed.
-That’s normal, and will help keep them hydrated.
+That’s normal and will help keep them stay hydrated.
 Feeding just after sunrise and then again just before dusk is a good idea in the summer, so your chickens can eat when it’s cooler.

 If you normally treat your chickens with corn or cracked grains, skip them when it’s hot.
 Digesting the grains will actually heat up your chickens’ bodies, which you don’t want in summer.

 With temperatures soaring into the 90s and higher on these summer days, why not serve up this Confetti Ice Wreath?
-It’s not only an excellent way to help your chickens cool down in the summer, it’s also a great way to use up leftover fruits and vegetables.
+It’s not only an excellent way to help your chickens cool down in the summer, but it’s also a great way to use up leftover fruits and vegetables.

-To Make The Confetti Ice Wreath
+How To Make The Frozen Confetti Ice Wreath for Chickens

 Save up those partial bags of frozen vegetables and leftover canned vegetables.
 Keep freezer-burned fruit and those cranberries left over from Thanksgiving.
 Don’t toss out bruised blueberries or mushy raspberries.
 Collect everything in a freezer bag until you are ready to assemble your wreath to make an easy, inexpensive summer treat for your chickens.
 I use a Bundt pan to make this treat, but you can use any regular cake pan or casserole dish just as easily.